SolarDub/TPF2SAPLC/README.md

     $ ./runCreateSAPLC.sh -s

 - A prompt box will appear requesting the entry of a single star name.
-Try 12 Sgr by typing:
+Try 12 Sgr by entering:

     `12Sgr`

 - The next prompt will appear requesting the entry of the aperture size, in pixels, to be using in the SAP process.
-Try 3.2 pixels by typing:
+Try 3.2 pixels by entering:

     `3.2`

 - You may wish to see the effects of varying the size by trying a different value (up to 4.5 pixels).
+- The next prompt will appear requesting the entry of the orbit number of the star's TPF to be used.
+The only orbit currently available is Orbit 10, so enter:

+    `10`

 ##### Using data within a prepared text file